Exception Handling - the try Statement

 If an exception does occur during the execution of tryStatSeq, execution of tryStatSeq terminates immediately.
 The exception object that corresponds to the exception is compared against each catchString in turn until a match is found.

-A catchStatSeq can contain an error statement with no arguments, which also re-raises the exception.
+A catchStatSeq can contain an error statement with no arguments, which re-raises the exception.

 When an exception is re-raised, a new exception object is created that records the current procedure name, and the msgString and msgParams from the original exception.